 Early morning we will take a short picturesque flight to Pokhara.
 The view of Annapurna and Dhaulagiri mountains and the world’s deepest gorge, Kali Gandaki, is stunning.
 Relax the whole day in the hotel or wander around Lake Side with fascinating mountains panorama view and nature charming.
 Explore the various interesting places like Mahendra Cave, David’s fall, and the numerous lakes, of course.

 Take a flight or drive by tourist bus/Private car to Kathmandu.
 In the evening, you can have your last night in Nepal, enjoying the Nepali cultural dinner show, taking some beautiful snaps, and making up your mind about the returning journey.
 You can have greetings exchanging among friends and with all Nepalese people.

 We will take you to the International Airport for your convenience.
 We wish you a happy journey traditionally and culturally of us Nepalese and Good-Bye with a hope to see you again.

 Not satisfied with this itinerary?
 Cutomize Now

 Above the Himalaya, Trekking has made every effort to keep our price as competitive as possible by still providing an excelling service to our customers.
 We pay our porters and guide the legal wages agreed with the porters union, our trekking staffs are some of the best paid in Nepal which allow us to attract only the best guides and porters and we have the same amount of Insurance for guide and porter which is more than Government fixed amount.
-All our price are net and there is no hidden cost everything is clear on cost includes and excludes this is the main reason all our customer are happy with our service.
+All our prices are net, and there is no hidden cost, everything is clear on cost includes and excludes this is the main reason all our customers are happy with our service.
 For up to date cost for the trip, please contact us.